 Optical coherence tomography (OCT) is a similar type of test that uses light waves instead of sound waves to create very detailed images of the back of the eye.

-MRI scans can take up to an hour.
-Your child may have to lie inside a narrow tube, which is confining and can be upsetting.
-Newer, more open MRI machines can help with this, but the test still requires staying still for long periods of time.
-The machines also make buzzing and clicking noises that may be disturbing.
+Your child may have to lie inside a narrow tube for this test, which is confining and can be upsetting.
+This test also requires staying still for long periods of time.
 Young children may be given medicine to help keep them calm or even asleep during the test.

 Normally, either a CT or an MRI scan is needed, but usually not both.
-Because CT scans give off radiation, which might raise a child’s risk for other cancers in the future, most doctors prefer to use MRI.
+Most doctors prefer to use MRI, because CT scans use x-rays, which might raise a child’s risk for other cancers in the future.
 However, a CT scan can show deposits of calcium in the tumor much better than an MRI, which can be very helpful when the diagnosis of retinoblastoma is not clear.

 A bone scan can help show if the retinoblastoma has spread to the skull or other bones.
 Most children with retinoblastoma don’t need to have a bone scan.
-It is normally used only when there is a strong reason to think retinoblastoma might have spread beyond the eye.
+It's normally used only when there is a strong reason to think retinoblastoma might have spread outside the eye.

 Areas of active bone changes appear as “hot spots” on the scan.
 These areas may suggest cancer is in an area, but other bone diseases can also cause the same pattern.
 To help tell these apart, other tests such as plain x-rays or MRI scans of the bone might be needed.

 For more details on imaging tests, see Imaging (Radiology) Tests.

 When a child is diagnosed with retinoblastoma, it’s important to know if it’s the heritable (congenital) form or the non-heritable form of the disease.
 (See What Causes Retinoblastoma?)